 7.3.2.5 Test requirements

-The BLER performance shall be less than or equal to[10%] of the reference measurement channel, with a wanted and an interfering signal coupled to BS type 1-C antenna connector using the parameters in tables 7.3.2.5-1 for general blocking.
+The BLER performance shall be less than or equal to10% of the reference measurement channel, with a wanted and an interfering signal coupled to BS type 1-C antenna connector using the parameters in tables 7.3.2.5-1 for general blocking.
 The reference measurement channel for the wanted signal is identified in clause 7.2.5 for each BS channel bandwidth and further specified in annex A.1.
 The characteristics of the interfering signal is further specified in annex D.

 The in-band blocking requirements apply outside the Base Station RF Bandwidth or Radio Bandwidth.
 The interfering signal offset is defined relative to the Base Station RF Bandwidth edges or Radio Bandwidth edges.